-Headaches and migraines are caused by a wide range of issues, including stress, lack of sleep, diet, eyestrain, and medications.
+Headaches and migraines are caused by a wide range of issues, including stress, sleep deprivation, diet, eyestrain, and medications.
 Throw a global pandemic on top, and it’s no wonder your head is pounding.

 If your headache isn’t severe, try a medication-free approach.
+Difficulty focusing can be solved in simple ways.
 Some people find relief simply from drinking water, applying a cold compress, or inhaling essential oils.

 4. Racing Thoughts